chloe ardelia wofford 18.02.1931

 qualunque fosse il livello di educazione, sotto ogni pelle scura si nascondesse una giungla.
 Acque vorticose non navigabili, babbuini che si dondolavano gridando, serpenti addormentati, gengive rosse pronte a succhiare il sangue dolce dei bianchi.
 In un certo senso, però, avevano ragione.
 Più la gente di colore si sforzava di convincerli di quanto fosse gentile, intelligente, affettuosa, e umana, più essa si usava a pretesto per persuadere i bianchi di qualcosa che i neri credevano fosse fuori discussione, e più la giungla dentro si faceva fitta e intricata.
 Ma non era la giungla che i neri avevano portato con sé in quel posto dall’altro posto (vivibile).
 Era la giungla che i bianchi avevano piantato dentro di loro.
 E si allargava, si allargava prima, durante e dopo la vita.

-She is a friend of mind.
+She is a friend of MY mind.
 She gather me, man.
 The pieces I am, she gather them and give them back to me in all the right order.
 It's good, you know, when you got a woman who is a friend of your mind .

 PANNOCCHIE DI GRANO